 The plant is a true grass that loves to look as unkempt as possible; even after pruning.
 Take a look for yourself.
-That’s as photogenic as it gets… Sigh.
+That’s as photogenic as it gets.

-The plant grows really quickly so you can never truly over-harvest the leaves to make this easy lemongrass tea recipe.
+The plant is tough, so even if you have a brown thumb (not a green one), you’ll still have growing success.
+Plus it’s a fast grower so you can never truly over-harvest the leaves to make this easy lemongrass tea recipe.

 Making this lemongrass tea recipe